xfltrt/xfltrt.github.io/_posts/2019-08-29-another-year.md

 category: contemplation
 title: Another Year without Career Progression
 ---
 Some of my peers were promoted today.
 I have been actively voicing out my wish for a career progression in recent years.
-When the news came out today, I felt a tinge of sadness.
+When the news came out today and my name not in it, I felt a tinge of sadness.
 Do I feel like I deserve a promotion? yes.
 Realistically, I know others who work harder than me.
 But I also know for a fact that I've contributed in many areas throughout the years.

 When my colleague asked if I'm sad, I shrugged it off.
 Honestly, it feels like missing a bus.
 Except the bus comes only every other year.
 Maybe my grief is not so much that I missed the bus.
 But the fact that I've literraly asked if there's anything I can do to get to the next level.
 I couldn't get a concrete answer.
 It is what it is.